James Berrett: Club career

 Berrett made nine appearances only stating two with seven coming off the bench in the 2009–10 season.
-He made his first appearances of the season coming on as a 56th-minute substitute for Lee Peltier in Huddersfield's League Cup second round tie away at Newcastle United.
-His first start of the season came in Huddersfield's 1–0 away defeat at Colchester United on 3 October 2009.
+He made his first appearances of the season coming on as a 56th-minute substitute for Lee Peltier in Huddersfield's League Cup second round tie away at Newcastle United.His first start of the season came in Huddersfield's 1–0 away defeat at Colchester United on 3 October 2009.
 His first home appearance did not come until 12 December 2009, when he came on as a 90th-minute substitute in Huddersfield's 2–1 home win over Gillingham.

-Carlisle United

 After being put on the transfer list by manager Lee Clark, Berrett left Huddersfield to sign for fellow League One club Carlisle United on a free transfer on 6 July 2010.
 On 11 June it was confirmed that Berrett would sign a new two-year deal with Carlisle.

-Yeovil Town

 On 3 July 2014, Berrett signed for Yeovil Town on a two-year contract after he failed to agree a new contract at Carlisle.
-After an injury-plagued start to the season Berrett made 32 appearances for Yeovil scoring once, the winner against Swindon Town in April 2015.
+After an injury-plagued start to the season Berrett made 32 appearances for Yeovil scoring once,the winner against Swindon Town in April 2015.
 At the end of the season, following Yeovil's relegation into League Two, Berrett was one of four players offered a contract termination by new manager Paul Sturrock.

-York City

 Berrett signed for League Two club York City on 23 June 2015 on a two-year contract after agreeing to terminate his deal with Yeovil.

-Grimsby Town

 Barrett signed for League Two club Grimsby Town on 30 June 2016 on a two-year contract for an undisclosed fee.
 He was released by Grimsby at the end of the 2017–18 season.

-FC Halifax Town

 On 25 August 2018, Berrett joined National League side FC Halifax Town.

-Grantham Town

 On 27 June 2019, Berrett signed with Grantham Town.